Eric R. Williams

 Since 2016, Eric has been developing storytelling techniques for cinematic virtual reality (cine-VR) and other forms of new media.
 He has written, directed and/or produced award-winning cine-VR experiences which have screened in festivals around the world.

-First place: “Outstanding Virtual Reality Film”
+First place: “Best Virtual Reality Training Video”

 • Real World XR Awards